- Langside Campus

 Applications are made to a course and a first choice of campus.
 If the course is oversubscribed at your first choice you will be automatically considered for alternative sites and may be made an offer without a further application.

-You will receive an automated email for the Admissions department confirming that we have received your application.
+You will receive an automated email from the Admissions Department confirming that we have received your application.

 If you meet the minimum entry requirements, you will then be invited to a group interview session where you will be asked to bring along a selection of your artwork.
 This will help the decision-making process and mean that we can identify the appropriate level of study.